Garajalar

+Garajalar (Azeri: Qaracalar) is a village in the district of Saatly, Azerbaijan.

 Geography

-Garajalar (Azeri: Qaracalar).
-The village is located in the Saatly region of Azerbaijan Republic, at the east side of Aras River in the south-east part of the region, 200 km from Baku, capital of Azerbaijan republic.
+The village is located in the Saatly region of Azerbaijan Republic, at the east side of Aras River in the south-east part of the region, 200 km from Baku, capital of Azerbaijan.

-Population of the village is 1000 person.
+As of 2017 the population of the village was 1200.

 History

 The village has been located at the side of Aras river for about 1000 to 1200 years.
 One part of the historical statistics (after 1828) about the village are taken from Russian archives and books written before Soviet Union.
 Information regarding before Russian imperia is from local sources.

 Economy

 Main occupation of the people in the village is agriculture: Cotton and Grain planting.
 Same time people dealing with cattle-breeding although.